Only Slime: Afterlife at FACT Liverpool

 Book now

 Only Slime is the boundary-pushing artistic duo of Claudia Cox and Tobi Pfeil.
 Originally staged as a live computer-game opera, Afterlife arrives at FACT as a sprawling installation that invites you to step inside a world between life and death.
-You move through this layered digital realm via motion capture, and embodying characters as you go.
+You move through this layered digital realm via motion capture, embodying characters as you go.
 All the while your sense of agency – your capacity to control this environment – keeps changing as the power dynamics between creator, player, and avatar shift.

 The work grew out of a near-death experience Claudia Cox had in 2021, and the surreal sense of bodily disconnection that followed sits at the core of Afterlife.
 It puts forward two different worlds that coexist: the overworld and the underworld; a neon-lit gamer bedroom and a retro dungeon.
-Passing through a portal into the earthly world, we meet Axi and Zi, repetitive island existence begins to fracture under strange dreams and mounting dissatisfaction.
+Passing through a portal into the more earthly world, we meet Axi and Zi, whose repetitive island existence begins to fracture under strange dreams and mounting dissatisfaction.

 As you navigate these spaces, the familiar logic of games – progress, control, mastery – starts to feel unstable.
 Who is actually in charge here?
 The player, the avatar, or the creator?
 And what does control even looks like inside a system designed by someone else?

 Seen alongside Maclean’s They’ve Got Your Eyes, the exhibition forms part of a wider conversation about agency and authorship in digital worlds.
 But where Maclean focuses on the act of creation, Afterlife is more interested in what it feels like to be inside the system once it’s already been built.
-Somewhere between life and death, control and its absence, you’re left navigating the gaps.
+Somewhere between life and death, control and its absence, you’re left navigating the digital wilderness.

 What's on at FACT